Nearly half of adults in the United States have high blood pressure or hypertension.

 Many of the more common side effects of blood pressure medications decrease with time as your body adjusts to them.

 Always ask your prescriber about possible side effects and let them know if there are changes to how you are feeling.
+They may have to prescribe a different medicine for you if you are experiencing some side effects.

 Because medications for high blood pressure work to decrease it, you may feel dizzy or lightheaded as you get used to the change.